briggsly/tomorrowscale-site/_posts/2020-10-05-breaking-the-synthesis-barrier-postera.md

 <iframe src="https://anchor.fm/tomorrowscale/embed/episodes/Breaking-the-Synthesis-Barrier---PostEra-eklh4i" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>

 How do you make a molecule?
 We’ve talked before on the TomorrowScale podcast about the challenges facing chemists--the "synthesis barrier."
 The creation of novel materials and the discovery of small molecule drugs is a labor-intensive, iterative process.
-Explore new chemical space requires chemistry know-how and ingenuity, and brute force experimentation.
-The chemical space is too vast, and the problem too multifactorial.
+Exploring new chemical space requires chemistry know-how, ingenuity, and brute force experimentation.
+It was thought that the chemical space is too vast, and the problem too multifactorial for machine learning to make much headway to unlock nature's recipe book.

-And then, it wasn't.
+*And then, suddenly, it wasn't.*

 **PostEra uses machine learning to power a Chemistry-as-a-Service offering that hopes to accelerate drug discovery.**